ibm-cloud-docs/sap/sap-terraform-create-single-tier.md

 8. Verify that the plan shows all of the resources that you want to create and that the names and values are correct.
 If the plan needs to be adjusted, edit the ``input.auto.tfvars`` file to correct resources and run ``terraform plan`` again.

-9. Create the virtual private cloud for SAP instance and IAM access policy in {{site.data.keyword.cloud_notm}}.
+9. Create the VPC for SAP instance and IAM access policy in {{site.data.keyword.cloud_notm}}.

    ```
    terraform apply
    ```
-   The virtual private cloud and components are created and you see output similar to the terraform plan output.
+   The VPC and components are created and you see output similar to the terraform plan output.

 ## Next steps